rodinhart/lisp/readme.md

 ## JavaScript

-Lisp implementation in JavaScript that compiles to JavaScript and then evals the resulting code.
+Implementation in JavaScript that compiles to JavaScript and then evals the resulting code.
 Goal is maximum interoperability with JavaScript.

 ### Calling convention